 - Financial considerations

-- Personal adjustments
+- Personal adjustments while in school

 - Your readiness to pursue graduate level work